 2. Use advanced image filters

 Spammers are getting smarter each day.
-Gone are the days where text filters were all it took to get rid of most of your spam email.
+Gone are the days when text filters were all it took to get rid of most of your spam email.
 Now, most spam comes either in the form of images or a mix between text and images, which makes it more difficult for plain text filters to identify spam.
-Hence, you should install an advance image filter in order to stop these new emails from coming in.
+Hence, you should install an advanced image filter in order to stop these new emails from coming in.

 3. Leave your email address openly in as few places on the web as possible

 Have a website?
 Want to be contacted but do not wish to receive spam?
 Simply use a contact form that auto-routes messages to your email instead of leaving your email address out in the open for spam bots to identify and target.
 If you really need to publish your email address there, try using a formula like this email[at]websitename[dot]com.
-That way, the irregular symbols or lack of it make it harder for bots to send emails to you but still ensures that actual humans are able to.
+That way, the irregular symbols or lack of it make it harder for bots to send emails to you but still ensure that actual humans are able to.

-That being said, it is an absolute pain in the neck to receive spam emails that are completely pointless or even worse, containing malicious code and/or software.
+That being said, it is an absolute pain in the neck to receive spam emails that are completely pointless or even worse, contains malicious code and/or software.
 Hopefully, after reading these tips you’ll be able to reduce the amount of spam coming through your inboxes.